umutsarperuzun/chatbot_project/README.md

-# 🤖 AI-Powered Chatbot with OneDrive Integration
+# 🤖 AI-Powered Chatbot with OneDrive Integration.

 ## 🧩 Overview
 An intelligent, feature-rich chatbot application built with Flask, integrated with Microsoft OneDrive, and enhanced with NLP and sentiment analysis.
 It supports file operations, maintenance reporting, and vehicle management — all through an intuitive chat interface.